raystack/firehose/docs/reference/faq/index.md

 #### How data types are handled?

 Firehose can insert/update rows into the DB table with columns of data type string only.

-For a field of type as a nested Protobuf message, Firehose will serialise this message into a JSON string.
+1. For a field of type as a nested Protobuf message, Firehose will serialise this message into a JSON string.
 While serialising, it will trim insignificant whitespaces, retain the default field names as specified in the message descriptor and use the default values for the field if no value is set.
-For a field of type collection of messages, the individual messages are converted into JSON strings and then serialised into a JSON array.
+2. For a field of type collection of messages, the individual messages are converted into JSON strings and then serialised into a JSON array.
 The array itself is then serialised into a string.
-For a field of type Timestamp, Firehose will parse it into an Instant type and then serialise it as a string.
-For fields of all other data types in the Kafka message, the field values are simply serialised to string.
+3. For a field of type Timestamp, Firehose will parse it into an Instant type and then serialise it as a string.
+4. For fields of all other data types in the Kafka message, the field values are simply serialised to string.

 #### How are the database connections are formed?

-DB connections are created using a Hikari Connection Pool.
+DB connections are created using a [Hikari Connection Pool](https://github.com/brettwooldridge/HikariCP).

 #### How does JDBC sink handles connection pooling?

-JDBC Sink creates a Hikari ConnectionPool (based on max pool size).
+JDBC Sink creates a [Hikari Connection Pool](https://github.com/brettwooldridge/HikariCP) (based on max pool size).
 The connections are used and released back to the pool while in use.
 When firehose shuts down, it closes the pool.

 #### When and how do the DB connections gets closed?